juharris/dotnet-OptionsProvider/README.md

 ## Configuration Building Examples
 ### Arrays/Lists
-Note that `ConfigurationBuilder` does not concatenate lists, it merges them and potential overwrites entries because it treats each item in a list like a value in a dictionary indexed by the item's index.
+Note that `ConfigurationBuilder` does not concatenate lists, it merges them and overwrites entries because it treats each item in a list like a value in a dictionary indexed by the item's index.

 For example, if the following features are applied:

 `Configurations/feature_A.yaml`:
 ```yaml
 options: